atoy40/kapton/README.md

 * stopPolling()
 * subscribeToMore()
 * variables : an object containing variables used to get this result.
 * loading : boolean, useful if you set notifyOnNetworkStatusChange to true in query options.
-* networkStatus : the status of the request ,useful if you set notifyOnNetworkStatusChange to true in query options
+* networkStatus : the status of the request, useful if you set notifyOnNetworkStatusChange to true in query options

+### Subscription result object (default to "data")

+The result only contains the key(s) you'd have found in the data key of the graphql result.

 ### Mutation behavior